microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-azuredatalakeconnector.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Representation of a way to connect data uploaded to an Azure Data Lake.
+Represents a way to connect data uploaded to an Azure Data Lake.

 Inherits from [fileDataConnector](../resources/industrydata-filedataconnector.md).